Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Self-Assembly of the Sierpinski Triangle

-\later{ \begin{proof}[Proof sketch]
+\begin{proof}[Proof sketch]

-The $19$ active tile types which compose $T_{2\triangle}$ are depicted in Figures~\ref{fig:ST0},\ref{fig:ST1}, and \ref{fig:STx}.
-The only tiles which can initially bind to each other are those of type $S$ with $V1$ or $S$ with $H1$.
+The $19$ active tile types which compose $T_{2\triangle}$ are depicted in Figures~\ref{fig:ST0}, \ref{fig:ST1}, and \ref{fig:STx}.
+The tiles of Figures~\ref{fig:ST0} and \ref{fig:ST1} form 2 $\times$ 2 blocks (Figure ~\ref{fig:Blocks}) that function like individual tiles in the aTAM construction and the above construction.
+Each block responds to the inputs from the south and west, yielding an output that is the \texttt{xor} of the binary inputs.
+The tiles of Figure~\ref{fig:STx} form the 2 $\times$ 2 seed block, and the horizontal and vertical blocks along the axes, with the exception of tile Ev-2 which only binds to junk assemblies after they are ejected from the construction, initiating the signals that further break down these junk assemblies into smaller pieces.
+The seed, horizontal and vertical blocks are shown as part of the assemblies in Figures~\ref{fig:ST-begin}-\ref{fig:ST-empty}.
+Initially, based on the glues that begin in the \texttt{on} state, only tiles of type $S$ can bind to tiles of type $V1$ and $H1$, to begin building the seed block.
 These initial bindings initiate a series of glue activations which can, using tiles of the types shown in Figure~\ref{fig:STx}, tile each of the blocks corresponding to the points of the positive $x$ and $y$ axes in $S_{\triangle}$, namely the points $\{f(x,0) \mid x \in \mathbb{N}\} \cup \{f(0,y) \mid y \in \mathbb{N}\}$.
-Arbitrarily large portions of the axes can form without the need for any tiles filling in the ``interior'' blocks (i.e. points $f(x,y)$ where $x > 0$ and $y > 0$).
+Arbitrarily large portions of the axes can form without the need for any tiles filling in the ``interior'' 0- and 1-blocks (in positions $f(x,y)$ where $x > 0$ and $y > 0$).
 However, no interior block $f(x,y)$ can be fully tiled until blocks $f(x,0)$ and $f(0,y)$ have received tiles.
 In fact, the first tile placed in $f(x,y)$ is always $f(x,y)_{00}$, and for interior blocks this tile always attaches first to $f(x,y-1)_{01}$ (that is, the north-west tile of the block immediately to its south).
 For the rest of the discussion, we will only be referring to interior blocks unless explicitly stated.